Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Probing unidirectional SF and hybrid SFS effects via the transfer matrix approach

-with $n=1,2,\ldots,N,$ and the coefficients $\mathscr{A}_{L}(\phi),\mathscr{A}_{R}(\phi)$ given in Appendix \ref{appendixb}.
-The overall exponential factor $\Gamma^{n/2}$ indicates the emergence of the NHSE for $|\Gamma|\neq1$, while it is the Hermitian cases or the non-Hermitian cases with some special symmetries (such as parity-time (PT) symmetry) for $|\Gamma|=1$.
-The exponential factors $e^{\pm n\phi_{I}}$ indicate the SFL with bidirectionally accumulation for a set of $(N,\phi_{R})$.
-Therefore, we define the occurrence of $|\Gamma|=1$ and $\phi_{I}\neq0$ as the superposition of bidirectional scale-free (SBSF) effect, while $|\Gamma|=1$ and $\phi_{I}=0$ suggests the extended eigenstate (ES).
-Noteworthily, the SBSF effect reduces to the UPSF effect if one of $\mathscr{A}_{L,R}(\phi)$ vanishes, thus the PSF effect is defined as a union of the UPSF and SBSF effects.
-Further, the occurrence of $|\Gamma|\neq1$ and $\phi_{I}\neq0$ is defined as the HSSF effect, while the pure NHSE emerges with $|\Gamma|\neq1$ and $\phi_{I}=0$.
-These correspondences are summarized in Table I.
+The exponential factor $\Gamma^{n/2}$ indicates the emergence of the skin effect.
+In particular, the skin effect emerges (is absent) for $|\Gamma|\neq1$ ($|\Gamma|=1$).
+For instance, there is no skin effect in the Hermitian cases or the non-Hermitian cases with some special symmetries (such as parity-time (PT) symmetry \cite{kunst2019transfer}), where $|\Gamma|=1$.
+The additional exponential factors $e^{\pm n\phi_{I}}$ indicate the SF effect with bidirectional accumulation for a set of $(N,\phi_{R})$.
+Therefore, we obtain the bidirectional SF effect for $|\Gamma|=1$ and $\phi_{I}\neq0$, while $|\Gamma|=1$ and $\phi_{I}=0$ suggest an extended state.
+Noteworthily, the bidirectional SF effect reduces to the unidirectional SF effect if one of $\mathscr{A}_{L, R}(\phi)$ vanishes; thus, our formalism for the pure SF effect unifies the unidirectional and bidirectional SF effects.
+Further, the pure skin effect emerges with $|\Gamma|\neq1$ and $\phi_{I}=0$, while the SF effect and skin effect coexist for $|\Gamma|\neq1$ and $\phi_{I}\neq0$, which we define as the hybrid SFS effect.
+We illustrate and summarize the relationships and differences between (the conditions and properties of) the extended state, the pure skin effect, the pure SF effect, and the hybrid SFS effect in Fig. \ref{Fig-summary} and Table \ref{table1}, which generalizes and unifies the NHSE and the SF effect in previous works \cite{yao2018,song2019,yokomizo2019,li2021impurity,libo2023scale,guo2023scale,molignini2023anomalous}.

-However, $n\phi_{I}\rightarrow 0$ with $n$ lying in the deep bulk as $N\rightarrow +\infty$ under OBC, which means the exponential factor dominated by $\Gamma^{n/2}$ in the deep bulk, namely, the exact context of NHSE in the thermodynamic limit \cite{fu2023ana}.
-Hence, the emergent SFL participates in the NHSE under finite size, and the NHSE gradually dominates with increasing system size.
+Asymptotically, in the bulk and for $N\rightarrow +\infty$ under the OBC, however, $n\phi_{I}\rightarrow 0$, suggesting that the coexisting effects become dominated by $\Gamma^{n/2}$---the skin effect---in the thermodynamic limit \cite{fu2023ana}.
+Hence, the emergent SF effect may coincide with the skin effect only under finite sizes; with increasing system size, the skin effect gradually and eventually dominates.

-Next, we turn on the boundary impurity in Eq. (\ref{eqboundimp}), and the physical condition is given by Eq. (\ref{eqgeneralbeq}).
-Again, the complex $\phi=\phi_{R}+i\phi_{I}$ emerges under finite size but the forms $\phi_{I}\sim c/N$ do not always exist when $N\rightarrow+\infty$ (Appendix \ref{appendixc}).
-The general form of the eigenstate in $\mathscr{B}$ with respect to energy $\varepsilon$ and complex $\phi$ reads
+Next, we include the boundary impurity in Eq. (\ref{eqboundimp}), whose physical condition is in Eq. (\ref{eqgeneralbeq}).
+Again, a complex $\phi=\phi_{R}+i\phi_{I}$ emerges under finite size, but the form of $\phi_{I}\sim c/N$ does not always exist when $N\rightarrow+\infty$ (see Appendix \ref{appendixc}).
+The general form of the eigenstate in $\mathscr{B}$ with respect to the energy $\varepsilon$ and the complex $\phi$ reads